Elle Cordova

-Rachelle Cordova (born March 8, 1988) known professionally as Elle Cordova and formerly as Reina del Cid, is an American singer-songwriter and lead of the folk rock band Reina del Cid.
+Rachelle Cordova (/rə.ˈʃɛl/) (born March 8, 1988), known professionally as Elle Cordova and formerly as Reina del Cid, is an American singer-songwriter and lead of the folk rock band Reina del Cid.
 She is also known for her online comedy sketches, rhyming spoken-word poetry, and videos celebrating literature, space, technology, and nerd culture.
 She was formerly based in Minneapolis-St. Paul and is now based in Los Angeles.

 Early life and education

-Cordova was born in Fargo, North Dakota, on March 8, 1988, and earned a Bachelor of Arts degree in English literature from the University of Minnesota - Twin Cities in 2010.
+Cordova was born in Fargo, North Dakota, on March 8, 1988, and earned a Bachelor of Arts degree in English literature from the University of Minnesota Twin Cities in 2010.
 After graduating, she worked as an editorial assistant for University of Minnesota Press.

 Career

-Cordova adopted the stage name "Reina del Cid" in 2007 for her YouTube channel as a reference to Spanish heroic literature: having nicknamed a guitar "El Cid" after the Castilian nobleman of that name, she added the name "Reina" ("queen" in Spanish) to become "queen of my guitar".
+Cordova adopted the name "Reina del Cid" in 2007 for her YouTube channel as a reference to Spanish heroic literature.
+Having nicknamed her guitar "El Cid" after the Castilian nobleman of that name, she added the name "Reina" ("queen" in Spanish) to become "queen of my guitar".

-Reina del Cid first gained significant attention with a residency at the Amsterdam Bar & Hall in downtown St. Paul, performing every Monday night for nearly two years from 2013 to 2015.
+As Reina del Cid, she gained attention with a residency from 2013 to 2015 at the Amsterdam Bar & Hall in downtown Saint Paul, Minnesota, performing every Monday night for nearly two years.